-Fortunately, companies around the world and across the entire commodity value chain—producers, processors, traders, manufacturers, and retailers – are taking unprecedented action to clean up these supply chains.
-Often, they’re motivated by demands from stakeholders, from consumers to investors to local and national governments an increasing number of whom are no longer willing to tolerate business as usual.
+Fortunately, companies across the entire global commodity value chain—producers, processors, traders, manufacturers, and retailers – are taking unprecedented action to clean up these supply chains.
+Often, they’re motivated by demands from stakeholders: consumers, investors, and governments no longer willing to tolerate business as usual.

 Forest Trends created its Supply Change Initiative to provide freely available news, data, and analysis related to companies’ progress toward sustainable and deforestation-free supply chains.
 The online portal Supply-Change.org tracks supply chain commitments from hundreds of companies – from little-known producers and traders to consumer-facing brands – while comprehensive reports shine light on global trends, business developments, and ongoing challenges.

 Are these companies succeeding in meeting their goals?
 Supply Change’s latest analysis finds that 44% of companies with deforestation risk exposure have still not made public sustainable commodity commitments.
 Just 8% of companies tracked have set “zero/zero net deforestation” as their goal, and less than one-third of those companies have reported quantitative progress toward that goal.
 That leaves investors clearly exposed to material deforestation risks, but with little information to act on.

 As our research shows, there’s much more work to be done, but the good news is that change is happening.
 Along the way, Forest Trends and our partners will continue to track private sector progress in this context and serve as a resource to companies as they work toward existing commitments and develop new ones.
 In the process, we’re empowering consumers, investors, governments, and others with the information necessary to hold companies accountable.